THE ART OF TRAVEL

 44”w x 34”, (110x85cm) acrylic on canvas, private collection

-Of course the fountains were off and there were very few people since it was an early morning in February but I wanted a more spring-summer setting for the painting so that I could display the fountains in their full glory.
+A return to Paris to exhibit in the 2019 RetroMobile show presented the opportunity and inspiration for this work.
+Of course the fountains were off and there were very few people since it was an early morning in February but a more spring-summer setting was chosen for the painting to display the fountains in their full glory.
 (There are two, the second is at the far right.)

 Bourdonnais et Rapp by Jay Koka